 History & Mission

 Noah’s Ark Preschool is a mission of the Presbyterian United Church of Christ and was founded in 1991.
-It is licensed by the Department of Human Services (DHS) and is reviewed annually by DHS to ensure quality care and education.
+It is licensed by the Department of Health and Human Services (DHHS) and is reviewed annually by DHHS to ensure quality care and education.
 Noah’s Ark Preschool serves children ages 3-5 and adheres to objectives which are supported by the Iowa Early Learning Standards.

 At Noah’s Ark Preschool, each class has an age-appropriate schedule which includes play-based and academic-based experiences and encourages routine.
+Activities are both teacher-led and child-selected.
 The curriculum focuses on skills necessary for kindergarten readiness.
 Examples of curricular areas include social-emotional development, physical well-being and motor development, approaches to learning, social studies, creative arts, science, math, and communication, language, and literacy.
 Children experience both outdoor and indoor learning environments and explore the community through various field trips and visitors.

 At Noah’s Ark Preschool, the teachers and members of the Presbyterian United Church of Christ want all children to have opportunities for success as they embark upon their educational journeys, so tuition assistance is available for qualifying families.

 Noah’s Ark Preschool employs two staff members (the Director/Teacher and the Assistant Teacher), who are certified in CPR, First Aid, Mandatory Reporting, and Universal Precautions.
 They also complete at least 10 hours of continuing education each year.
-The preschool uses the services of Area Education Agency (AEA), DHS, Northwest Early Childhood Iowa (NECI), Child Care Resource and Referral (CCR&R), and Mid-Sioux Opportunity.
+The preschool uses the services of Area Education Agency (AEA), DHHS, Northwest Early Childhood Iowa (NECI), Child Care Resource and Referral (CCR&R), Iowa State University Extension and Outreach, and Mid-Sioux Opportunity.

 - To make preschool a positive and happy foundation for the children and for their families